tpm2-software/tpm2-tools/man/tpm2_clearcontrol.1.md

 # EXAMPLES

-## Enable the clear command on the platform hierarchy
+## Set the disableClear to block the lockout authorization's access to TPM clear
 ```
-tpm2_clearcontrol -c -p -L lockoutpasswd
+tpm2_clearcontrol -a l s
 ```

-## Disable the clear command on the lockout hierarchy
+## Clear the disableClear to unblock lockout authorization for TPM clear operation
 ```
-tpm2_clearcontrol
+tpm2_clearcontrol -a p c
 ```

 # RETURNS